fortran-lang/fortran-lang.org/learn/intrinsics/GET_COMMAND_ARGUMENT.md

 ## __Description__

-Retrieve the NUMBER-th argument that was passed on the command line when the containing program was invoked.
+Retrieve the __number__-th argument that was passed on the command line when the containing program was invoked.

 There is not anything specifically stated about what an argument is but